JavidMoradi/CS102-Project/Group/readme2.txt

   - First of all, JDK 14 must be used for the GUI of our program to be displayed correctly.
   - Import the Following Libraries:
     * org.apache.commons:commons-lang3:3.9.
+    * org.sonar.scanner.protocol.viewer
     * com.jtattoo:JTattoo:1.6.13.
     // This is all what's needed for the code to execute properly, (HOPEFULLY!).

  + Notes:
  - An external class ( TextLineNumber ) was implemented from an online source to aid us in some aspects of the development process, we added our modifications on top of the base version.

- + Works Cited:
- - // To Be Written